lauhuema/BLUEPRINT-metadata/README.md

 |UBERON_0002405|immune system|CL_0000863|inflammatory macrophage|
 |UBERON_0002390|hematopoietic system|CL_0000863|inflammatory macrophage|

-There is no link of **inflammatory macrophage** to an organ in Cell Ontology but we can manually associate that cell type to the following organs:
+There is no link of **inflammatory macrophage** to an organ in Cell Ontology.
+However, we can manually associate that cell type to the following organs in the `blueprint_to_organs.txt` file:

 |organ id|organ name|cell id|cell name|
 |-|-|-|-|